 Pre-workout supplements:

 Most are just caffeine with other ingredients.
 If you respond well to caffeine, a pre-workout is fine.
-If you don't like caffeine, skip them.
+If you do not like caffeine, skip them.

 The stimulant-heavy products can cause: